The-OpenROAD-Project/OpenLane/docs/source/installation.rst

    brew install python make
    brew install --cask docker

-Proceed to :ref:`step3`
+When Docker is done installing, you'll need to launch the newly installed "Docker Desktop" app from Launchpad and follow instructions in the terminal.

 .. _step2:

 Step 2.
 Making Docker available without root
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. warning:: The steps below might be simply outdated, it is recommended to follow the link to the official Docker documentation
+.. warning:: The following steps may become out of date.
+You may want to follow the official Docker documentation `here <https://docs.docker.com/engine/install/linux-postinstall/>`_.

-This is a **mandatory step**, without this all of OpenLane scripts will fail.
-Follow `instructions here <https://docs.docker.com/engine/install/linux-postinstall/>`_ or you can use a script below, but keep in mind that by the point you are reading this it might be outdated.
+If you're using the Windows Subsystem for Linux or macOS you may skip this step, but if you're running native Linux, this is a **mandatory step** without which all OpenLane scripts would fail.

 .. important::
-    This is mandatory step.
-Without this most of OpenLane scripts will be confused and error out with permission issues.
-This step caused a lot of confusion because it needs to be done after the installation of the Docker.
-DO NOT SKIP!
+    This is a MANDATORY step.
+Without this, most OpenLane scripts will be confused and error out with permission issues.
+This step caused a lot of confusion because a lot of users tend to assume just installing Docker is file.
+IF YOU ARE USING LINUX, DO NOT SKIP!

 .. code-block:: console